Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The income limits for all tax credit programs are set by the state and change each year due to cost of living.
-In order to apply for these programs, you must provide a copy of your income tax return, if you file, your Social Security 1099, if you collect, and any other statements of income you may receive.
-Forms are available upon request from the Assessor’s Office or if you prefer, you may come in any time during the application period and a member of our staff can assist you with your filing.
+The income limits for all tax credit programs are setby the state and change each year due to cost of living.
+For the 2017 GrandList, the maximum qualifying income was $44,125 for single persons and $53,750for married persons.
+In order to applyfor these programs, you must provide a copy of your income tax return, if youfile, your Social Security 1099, if you collect, and any other statements ofincome you may receive.
+Please contactthe Assessor’s Office if you believe you may qualify and our staff will adviseyou as to what you need to do next.

 The Food Pantry is open Tuesdays 9:00am-11:00am, Thursdays 9:00am-11:00am & 4:00pm-6:00pm, Saturdays 9:00am-11:00am.
 The Food Pantry is located at the Ledyard Congregational Church, 722 Colonel Ledyard Highway, Ledyard, CT.